Tag Archives: Economic development

 Reykjavik, Iceland: The strongest mirror [speculative apartments]

-I missed it – the press release of Thursday 21 March, issued by Otago Polytechnic.
+I missed it – the Otago Polytechnic press release of Thursday 21 March.

 Icelandic Activist To Speak At Dunedin School Of Art